Looking for the best place to buy VVS Diamonds online?

 #3 Buying VVS Diamonds at Ritani

 Ritani has over 450 different 1 carat VVS diamonds to choose from.
 Their name might seem familiar because while they're new to the realm of loose diamonds, they've been a long standing brand for engagement ring settings.
-And because of their designer status, their ring settings are more on the expensive side.
+And because of their designer status and tradition, their ring settings are more on the expensive side.

-Their diamonds are nicely priced, and you can opt for purchasing a loose diamond without a ring setting.
+Their diamonds are nicely priced, meaning you can opt for purchasing a loose diamond without a ring setting.